1,000+ Closings 267 Five-Star Reviews FastExpert 2026 Top Agent

 Timeline: Days 1 to 10, often parallel to Step 1

 Buyer agents represent your interests in the transaction.
-The seller commonly pays the buyer-agent commission as part of the listing agreement, which means buyer representation typically costs you nothing out of pocket.
+The seller typically pays the buyer-agent compensation as part of the purchase offer, so buyer representation typically costs you nothing out of pocket.
 We confirm the specific compensation structure for your transaction in writing before showing homes.

 Our buyer specialists are David Hoos and David Ruiz (bilingual).
 For a broader overview of buyer representation, see the Maricopa buyer agent page.
 Call 520-838-8037 to set up an initial consultation.